-Haunted houses are universally appealing — anyone keen on a few harmless scares gets a rush from their simulated danger.
-McKamey Manor in Summertown, Tennessee, however, may have crossed the line.
+Haunted houses are a widely appealing experience, as anyone keen on a few harmless scares can get a rush from their simulated danger.
+McKamey Manor in Summertown, Tennessee, however, is something completely different.

 Russ McKamey’s haunted house requires both a doctor’s note and and a signature on a 40-page waiver to enter.
 McKamey even originally offered a $20,000 prize for completing the challenge — but not a single person ever succeeded in winning it.